R4m4n/stack_unit_test/README.md

 # Stack Unit Test

-No external installation is required to tun this code.
+No external installation is required to run this code.

 To run the code you need to run the file `unit_test.py` in the root folder.
 There are certain arguments that you can pass to send the arguments while running this file from CLI.